Get insider access

 • Slow room mapping.

 The iRobot j7 is satisfactory for cleaning pet hair on flooring.
-It has no trouble cleaning up pet hair on bare floors or low-pile carpet, but it can have a hard time dealing with it on high-pile carpeting.
-Thankfully, its exhaust filter does a good job of trapping allergens as it cleans, and the manufacturer advertises its camera system as being able to identify pet waste and consequently allow the vacuum to maneuver around it.
+It has no trouble cleaning up pet hair on bare floors and performs decently on low-pile carpets.
+Its exhaust filter does a good job of trapping allergens as it cleans, and the manufacturer advertises its camera system as being able to identify pet waste and consequently allow the vacuum to maneuver around it.
 You can also remove its brushrolls for easier cleaning of tangled hair.
 It's very quiet, too, which is great if your pet is sensitive to loud noise, but unfortunately, it doesn't have a mopping feature that would allow it to scrub away dried-on dirt and debris.

 Pros